porjesuraj/LearnMEAN/Classwork/Angular_notes.md

 <hr>

 1. In angular,component represents a screen (page) or part of page
-2. angular application development is a component
+2. angular application development is a component or module based
 3. contains files
  - .html
  - .ts